 New and improved data and indicators are needed to monitor progress, identify bottlenecks and sharpen policies to ensure that every dollar invested in education makes a tangible difference to people’s lives.
 At present, however, the world gathers only around one-half of the data needed to monitor progress based on SDG 4 global education indicators.

-The new UIS Sustainable Development Data Digest and UNESCO eAtlas for Education 2030 are the latest in a set of initiatives designed to address gaps in data and to coordinate expertise and thought leadership on the evolution of the current monitoring agenda.
+The UIS Sustainable Development Data Digest and UNESCO eAtlas for Education 2030 are designed to address gaps in data and to coordinate expertise and thought leadership on the evolution of the current monitoring agenda.
+Other data tools from UNESCO include:

 This eAtlas presents the global and thematic indicators identified by the international community to monitor each of the SDG 4 targets.
 It will be regularly updated as new information becomes available.
 For example, five of the targets involve the measurement of learning.
 Yet there is currently no agreed-upon framework to produce internationally-comparable indicators in this field.
 The UIS is launching several initiatives to bridge this gap while providing ‘placeholder’ or temporary indicators to shed light on the issues in the interim.
 Some of these placeholders are based on different sources of information and therefore cannot be compared across countries.